The FURminator Dog Brush Review

 At a Glance

-The short answer is we like the FURminator and it's a pretty neat tool for Shelties in particular because, as you well know, Shelties shed for Africa.
+The short answer is we like the FURminator and it's a pretty neat tool for Shelties in particular because, as you well know, Shelties shed A LOT.

 The new models come in different sizes for small dogs (under 20 lbs) and medium dogs (21-50 lbs).
 Today's review explains how the patented design works compared to other dog brushes, and how to use the FURminator safely on your Sheltie's beautiful coat.